lareaulab/choros/README.md

 # choros

 choros is a software pipeline to estimate and correct the sequence biases present in ribosome profiling datasets.
+A preprint describing the method in greater detail can be found [on bioRxiv](https://doi.org/10.1101/2023.02.21.529452).

 Briefly, choros performs the following: